expaso/hassos-addons/timescaledb/README.md

 https://docs.timescale.com/latest/getting-started/configuring
 for further tuning.
 Your Postgres.config file is located in the addon's data directory.

+### Option: `system_packages`

+For advanced users, here you can list any additional alpine packages that will be installed during add-on initialization.

+### Option: `init_commands`

+For advanced users, here you can list additional commands to run during add-on startup.

 ## Usage

 You are now ready to start using Postgres with TimescaleDb extenstions enabled!